 Walking the stacks, following a footnote or checking out what’s on the shelf above P96.T42K567 2007 is a bit like getting a glimpse at the ducts and plumbing behind the drywall.
 Or the Web site’s source code.

-The second quote is from William Powers, author of Hamlet's Blackberry: A Practical Philosophy for Building a Good Life in the Digital Age.
+Hamlet's Blackberry: A Practical Philosophy for Building a Good Life in the Digital Age.
 Again, the emphasis in the quote is mine:

 The idea that books are outdated is based on a common misconception: the belief that new technologies automatically render existing ones obsolete, as the automobile did with the buggy whip.
 However, this isn’t always the case.
 Old technologies often handily survive the introduction of new ones, and sometimes become useful in entirely new ways.